joshyorko/activerecord-tenanted/README.md

 Enable a Rails application to host multiple isolated tenants.

 > [!NOTE]
-> Only the sqlite3 database adapter is fully supported right now.
-If you have a use case for tenanting one of the other databases supported by Rails, please reach out to the maintainers!
+> Currently supported database adapters: SQLite3, MySQL (mysql2/trilogy), and PostgreSQL.
+If you have a use case for tenanting other databases supported by Rails, please reach out to the maintainers!

 ## Summary